COVID-19 UPDATE: Due to the current COVID-19 pandemic the conference grant application process is closed until further notice.

 Kirsty Porter, attend the Nutrition Society's Irish Section Conference 2017 entitled ‘What governs what we eat’ at Queens University, Belfast

 "I had the pleasure of attending this year’s summer conference at King’s College London.
 I was delighted to learn that the theme was ‘Improving nutrition in metropolitan areas’ as I’m currently writing up a PhD which has involved working with small independent takeaway businesses so the conference was particularly relevant.
 I thoroughly enjoy attending the Nutrition Society conferences and would recommend them, without hesitation, to other researchers and students; unfortunately, I am not always able to attend due to lack of funds, so I very much appreciate being given the opportunity this year."

 Toni Blackham, attended the Nutrition Society Summer Conference entitled “Improving nutrition in metropolitan areas” at Kings College London

 "The conference focused on the development of metabolic profiling (metabolomics and metabonomics) and its application.
 There were more than 100 posters from different universities and institutes.
 In summary the conference was very high-quality and explored many novel topics, which open your mind and extends your knowledge.
 It was a good opportunity not only to disseminate my own research, but to also learn about the cutting-edge research of others."

-If you have any questions, please contact the Membership team.
+If you have any questions, which are not answered in the Frequently Asked Questions section below, please contact the Membership team.